ssorj/qtools/README.md

     -> MESSAGE

 The output is in JSON format.
 The send and request tools can consume it.
-Usually you pipe it in, like this.
+Usually you pipe it in, like this:

     $ qmessage | qsend queue1
     $ qmessage --rate 1 | qrequest amqp://example.net/jobs